apache/trafficserver/doc/developer-guide/internal-libraries/TextView.en.rst

 The first attempt at this functionality was in the TSConfig library in the :code:`ts::Buffer` and :code:`ts::ConstBuffer` classes.
 Originally intended just as raw memory views, :code:`ts::ConstBuffer` in particular was repeated enhanced to provide better support for strings.
-The header was eventually moved from :literal:`lib/tsconfig` to :literal:`lib/ts` and was used in in various part of the |TS| core.
+The header was eventually moved from :literal:`lib/tsconfig` to :literal:`lib/ts` and was used in various parts of the |TS| core.

 There was then a proposal to make these classes available to plugin writers as they proved handy in the core.
 A suggested alternative was `Boost.StringRef